core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The new element 'sender_cred', containing the sender's authentication credential.
 This parameter MUST be set to a CBOR byte string, which encodes the sender's authentication credential in its original binary representation made available to other endpoints in the group (see {{sec-pub-key-format}}).

 * The new element 'gm_cred', containing the Group Manager's authentication credential.
-If no Group Manager maintains the group, this parameter MUST encode the CBOR simple value "nil" (0xf6).
+If no Group Manager maintains the group, this parameter MUST encode the CBOR simple value "null" (0xf6).
 Otherwise, this parameter MUST be set to a CBOR byte string, which encodes the Group Manager's authentication credential in its original binary representation made available to other endpoints in the group (see {{sec-pub-key-format}}).
 This prevents the attack described in {{ssec-group-cloning}}.

 # OSCORE Header Compression {#compression}